foundersandcoders/oauth-workshop/step1.md

 3. Clone your repo & `cd` into the directory.
 Create a new node project locally, by running `npm init` to create your `package.json`

-4. Create a hapi server that serves up a basic `html` file at `/`, displaying 'Hello World'
+4. Create a hapi server that serves up a basic `html` file at `/`, with 'Hello World' in the title, and a button in the body, whose text says 'login'
 Remember, you will need to install `hapi` and `inert`
 Hint: `server.connection`, `server.register`, `server.route` & `server.start`